jjayanthan/csv_chatbot/README.md

   pip install -r requirements.txt python chatbot.py
 ```
-When started up, you should see something like below show in terminal.
+When started up, you should see something like the above screenshot show in terminal.
 You can type your questions regarding the CSV file where it says Query: in green.
 Also, when running this script, it may work better in a virtual environment.